mlai-bonn/SeminarDeepLearning/s04_TrainingOptimization2.md

 *Goodfellow et al.* claim that

-> an easy to optimize model family is more important than a powerful optimization algorithm.
-[1, p.
+> an easy to optimize model family is more important than a powerful optimization algorithm. (p.
+326)
-> 326]

 But what is meant with "easy to optimize" in that case?
 Generally it is desireable that the local gradient information occurring during training is useful for reaching a distant good solution.